 Graduate students must fulfill a residency requirement of nine (9) quarters (=3 years) of full-time registration in ordinary courses.
 After fulfilling this residency requirement and passing the Qualifying Examination, a student should register for TGS 500 (Advanced Doctoral Study).
 This reduces the tuition and maintains full-time status.

 Summers: By the end of each academic year, each student is required to submit a list of the courses taken, in order to demonstrate compliance with the course work and registration requirements outlined herein.
-In addition, each student receiving a university fellowship for the upcoming summer must submit to the Graduate Program Assistant (Deavon Mitchell) a program of study for the summer months, signed by a supervising faculty member.
+Each student receiving a university fellowship for the upcoming summer must submit, prior to the end of Spring quarter, to the Graduate Program Assistant (Deavon Mitchell) a program of study for the summer months, signed by a supervising faculty member.

 Independent study courses ("499"; also called "reading courses") are an excellent way for students to explore specific topics not covered by the regular course offerings.
 They are also a way for students to learn of areas of research of the faculty.
 As such, they play an essential role for graduate students in search of an adviser.

 A student wishing to enroll in 499 must file a brief syllabus, prepared by the faculty member supervising the Independent Study, with the Graduate Program Assistant (Deavon Mitchell) by the first day of class, using this form.
 Independent study courses should not duplicate regular courses offered by the department.
 In particular, if a course was offered in the near past or will be offered in the near future, then a request to enroll in a 499 course in a similar subject would most likely be denied.